chand-lab/openEyeTrack/README.md

 - Git
 - [cvui framework](https://github.com/Dovyski/cvui)

-_We have had problems with 18.04 and recommend an install on the 16.04 system.
-We do not support Windows at the moment._
+Update 10/07/2019 : _We have tested openEyeTrack on clean installs of 18.04, and 19.04.
+We do not support Windows at the moment.
+If possible, we recommend using a clean system for openEyeTrack._

+Update 10/07/2019 : The exact Qt version is not an issue.
+We find the default Qt installed with qt5-default in the install script works perfectly fine with openEyeTrack.

 ## Installation